kjmckinley/password/README.md

 THEN the password is either displayed in an alert or written to the page
 ```

-The following image demonstrates the application functionality:
+The image below is an example of the web app's functionality:

 ![password generator demo](./Assets/password-example.png)